-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide 1.5 Action: College/Career Readiness Need: The percentage of students prepared under the College and Career Indicator is extremely low at 0.8% prepared.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness below all students (146.8 points below standard) in math.
+There is also a disparity in growth between English learners (46.7%) and the entire school (51.8%) in Star 360 reading assessments and in Star 360 math assessments (50% vs. 56.8%).
+Scope: LEA-wide educational partner feedback 1.5 Action: College/Career Readiness Need: The percentage of students prepared under the College and Career Indicator is extremely low at 0.8% prepared.
 Additionally, the African American, English learner, Hispanic, and students with disabilities subgroups are even lower, at 0% prepared.
 Educational partner feedback identifies CCI as an area of priority to improve, recognizing that students need to be better prepared for post-secondary options after graduating.
 Scope: LEA-wide All students will be provided with a variety of activities to prepare them for post-secondary life, including preparation for careers, college, or military.
 College, career, and military life readiness will include exposure to community colleges, resume creation and interview skills, opportunities to earn certifications, FAFSA and scholarship workshops, and course offerings that prepare students for post-secondary life while earning high school credit.
 Additionally, the school will investigate and purchase CTE programming for all students, to maximize the impact on improving the CCI rates on the dashboard.
-Progress will be monitored by 3E survey results, and effectiveness will be measured by college and career indicator results on the dashboard 2.2 Action: Engagement (family and climate) Need: There is a strong connection between student connectedness and achievement, so there is a need to ensure that all families, but particularly those of unduplicated pupils, feel connected and engaged.
+Progress will be monitored by 3E survey results, and effectiveness will be measured by college and career indicator results on the dashboard 2.2 Action: Engagement (family and climate) Need: Parent coaching opportunities as well as instructional sessions are provided to foster positive school culture as well as an environment that drives connection and values input from all Progress will be monitored through feedback from educational partners.
+Effectiveness will be

+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness There is a strong connection between student connectedness and achievement, so there is a need to ensure that all families, but particularly those of unduplicated pupils, feel connected and engaged.
 Educational partner feedback indicates that only 40% of families of English learners know how to access ELPAC scores and understand what each level/score means, and 80% know who to contact at the school if their child needs help or support.
-Parent coaching opportunities as well as instructional sessions are provided to foster positive school culture as well as an environment that drives connection and values input from all educational partners.
-This action is designed to meet the need to engage unduplicated pupils and their families but will benefit all students.
-Progress will be monitored through feedback from educational partners.
-Effectiveness will be measured through the CA Dashboard Local Indicator of Parent & Family Engagement.

-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: LEA-wide 2.3 Action: Social Emotional Learning, Prevention, and Intervention Need: There is a strong connection between student connectedness and achievement, so there is a need to ensure that all students, but particularly unduplicated pupils, feel connected and engaged.
+Scope: LEA-wide measured through the CA Dashboard Local Indicator of Parent & Family Engagement.
+2.3 Action: Social Emotional Learning, Prevention, and Intervention Need: There is a strong connection between student connectedness and achievement, so there is a need to ensure that all students, but particularly unduplicated pupils, feel connected and engaged.
 Individual connections with counselors are at 80.47% Scope: LEA-wide Insight staff will be provided with professional development on Social Emotional Learning (SEL) and are provided SEL resources to incorporate into courses.
 This action is designed to meet the need to engage unduplicated pupils and their families but will benefit all students.
 Progress will be monitored by non-classroom connections between students and staff, and effectiveness will be measured by attendance and chronic absenteeism rates 3.2 Action: High-Quality Teachers Need: Not all teachers are fully credentialed and appropriately assigned.
-In SY21-22, 89.86% of teachers were fully credentialed and properly assigned.
-There is a need to ensure that the school hires and retains highly qualified teachers.
-The school continues to work with the teachers' union on competitive compensation.
-Provide highly qualified, fully credentialed teachers.
+In SY21-22, 89.86% Provide highly qualified, fully credentialed teachers.
 Salary increases and/or bonuses granted to better attract and retain highly qualified and credentialed instructional staff.
-Effectiveness will be measured through the Fully Credentialed and Appropriately Assigned Teachers local indicator Scope:
+Effectiveness will be measured through the Fully Credentialed and Appropriately Assigned Teachers local indicator